Shabz-tech/Cybersecurity_Portfolio/2. Deployment of pfSense Firewall&Routing/README.md

 **Objective:**
 Deploy the pfSense firewall and establish the secure network zones using a 192.168.x.x addressing standard.

 Move the Windows Server 2019 to the "Identity" subnet (192.168.10.0) right behind a firewall.
-Start implementing of Network Segmentation.
+Start implementing Network Segmentation.
 Route traffic across subnet 192.168.10.0, 192.168.20.0, 192.168.30.0 using pfSense.

-Unfortunately due to lack of money and resources, this lab is all virtual and Virtualbox does not support true Vlans and Dot1Q tagging of packets.
+Unfortunately due to some personal constraints, this lab is all virtual and Virtualbox does not support true Vlans and Dot1Q tagging of packets.
 So we have to use multiple network adaptors with pfSense that operate on the LAN side which will simulate Vlans.

 ---